stephansemerad/kiwi_weekend/README.md

 # kiwi_weekend

-## search results based on csv files.
+## Search Flight Options based on csv files.

 Looking for PyCon CZ, I came over a interesting python gettogether from Kiwi.com <br>
 (https://code.kiwi.com/pythonweekend/), to be able to attend I have submitted below code.